vsrinivas/fuchsia/development/sdk/standards.md

 ### Source stability

 FIDL definitions in the SDK might evolve in source-incompatible ways.
-For example, we might rename a method in an interface while maintaining the its ordinal and semantics.
+For example, we might rename a method in an interface while maintaining its ordinal and semantics.
 Such a change preserves the ABI but breaks source compatibility.